 The Consulate features four luxury vacation suites in Apalachicola‘s Grady Building, which is located in the heart of the Historic Riverfront District.
 Rooms are decorated with antique prints, original art, and vintage maps giving each suite its own unique personality.
 All suites have fully equipped modern kitchens, cable TV, VCRs, laundry facilities, and balconies.Learn More

 LODGING INFORMATION REQUEST

 Receive special offers from lodging providers for your trip to Franklin County, Florida.

 Discover the Forgotten Coast's authentic, Old Florida charm at more than 100 annual events and festivals, that highlight our natural resources, culture and history.
 Click here to see all events

-The Crooked River Lighthouse is bringing back their popular Full Moon Lighthouse Climb events starting Sunday, August 2nd, from 7-10 pm in Carrabelle, FL.
-Visitors can enjoy this opportunity to see the gorgeous natural surroundings of the St. George Sound, Carrabelle Beach, and Dog Island, under the night sky at…Learn More
+The Crooked River Lighthouse will be hosting a Full Moon Lighthouse Climb on Sunday, January 16, from 6:00-8:00 pm in Carrabelle, FL.
+Visitors can enjoy this opportunity to see the gorgeous natural surroundings of the St. George Sound and Carrabelle Beach under the glow of the rising full moon.
+If…Learn More

 That's the word most used to describe Florida's Forgotten Coast.

 Follow local guides as they share their tips for how to make the most of your stay on the Forgotten Coast.